Modern Slavery and Human Trafficking Statement

 • Agency staff

-The University uses a range of external agencies to provide temporary staff to support its operations and is dependent upon the agencies, to have robust employment status and identification checks for the temporary workers who do not go through the Universities own employment checks, to ensure compliance with the Modern Slavery Act.
+The University uses a range of external agencies to provide temporary staff to support its operations.
+Agencies are required to have robust employment status and identification checks for the temporary workers who do not go through the University’s own employment checks, to ensure compliance with the Modern Slavery Act.

 • Services